-Preparing for preschool, tips for toddler parents highlights:
+Highlights of reparing for preschool, tips for parents of toddlers:

 - Start talking about preschool only a week or two before it starts and keep the conversation low key and positive.